-A possibility of returning the day tank content to the settling tank must be installed for cases where the day tank content have not been used for some time.
+A possibility of returning the day tank content to the settling tank must be installed for cases where the day tank content has not been used for some time.

-Drain of Clean Fuel Oil from HCU, Pumps, Pipes
+Drain of clean fuel oil from HCU, pumps, pipes

-The HCU Fuel Oil Pressure Booster has a leakage drain of clean fuel oil from the umbrella sealing through 'AD' to the fuel oil drain tank.
+The HCU Fuel Oil Pressure Booster has a leakage drain of clean fuel oil from the umbrella sealing through 'AF' to the fuel oil drain tank.